House of Commons photo

 As I said in the previous session at the Standing Committee on the Status of Women, for ovarian cancer, the fatality rate is terrible.
 It is the most fatal women's cancer in Canada.
 More than half of the women who are diagnosed will die of the disease within five years.
 There is no vaccine.
 There is no screening.
 There have been no major treatment breakthroughs since the early nineties and no improvement in outcomes.

 There is hope in genetic testing.
 Fifteen to twenty per cent of all ovarian cancer cases are related to a gene mutation which is hereditary.
 If this is known, actions can be taken.
 The problem is women at risk for the gene mutation for ovarian cancer may decline to have genetic testing because they fear discrimination from their employers or insurers.
-We hearing directly from Ovarian Cancer Cancer that we have real cases of this right now.
+We are hearing directly from Ovarian Cancer Canada that we have real cases of this right now.

 If this Parliament prohibits genetic discrimination, Canadians will have greater freedom to seek the best health care possible without fear of discrimination.
 The New Democrats are proud to stand with nurses, doctors, health care providers, and the vast majority of Canadians in opposition to discrimination on the basis of genetic characteristics.